criteo/consul-templaterb/samples/consul-ui/README.md

 * `EXCLUDE_SERVICES`: comma-separated services to exclude (default: lbl7.*,netsvc-probe.*,consul-probed.*)
 * `CONSUL_TIMELINE_BUFFER`: number of entries to keep in the timeline.
 1000 by default.
 * `CONSUL_TIMELINE_BLACKLIST`: regexp of services to hide from timeline

+### Preferences

+Some templates allows you to override some behavior through `.preferences.rb` file.
+In order to do that, rename `.preferences.rb.samples` file to `.preferences.rb` and update lambda defined inside to match targeted behavior.